 Once you’ve hired a remote developer, it’s key that you keep them!
 There are various approaches that will help:

 - Engage with your new team members: Offshore staff will need to feel part of the team.
 A senior member of your team needs to welcome and onboard them, preferably in person.
 Spending time together seriously reduces turnover and can increase the speed at which the new staff fits into your team.

 - Get to work quickly.
 New staff need to start meaningful work quickly.
 If your team has barriers (like poor management or work allocation), you are running an increased risk of losing that staff member.

 - Ensure administration is on track: Don’t forget the basics of the employment relationship.
 Staff should be paid promptly and the office space should be comfortable.

-Improve Your Efforts to Hire Remote Developers
+Improve Your Efforts to Hire Remote Developers in Vietnam

 With a little help, most startups can make serious improvements to their hiring process for remote developers.
 Get in touch today if you’d like to discuss a new remote team of your own.
 You might also be interested in our tips for making offshore operations a success.